juanfernandes/juanfernandes-uk/src/notes/monthly-notes-november-2022.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: November 2022'
+title: "Monthly Notes: November 2022"
-description: A very slow month, which is normal as we approach Christmas.
+description: "A very slow month, which is normal as we approach Christmas.
 I turned 41 this month.
-Also, some personal stuff has happened, and I'm not ready to talk about yet, but It's why this post is so late.
+Also, some personal stuff has happened, and I'm not ready to talk about yet, but It's why this post is so late."
 keywords:
   - listening
   - watching